Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 ### Content

-- all the texts were created by me collaboration between me and the owners family
+- all the texts were created collaboration between me and the owners family

 ### Media
 - The photos used in this site were obtained from https://depositphotos.com/ and the firm owns full usage rights for all used images